In this post, we will be discussing Spark RDD and will be performing some basic operations on RDD.

 A framework like MapReduce is inefficient for an important class of emerging applications which reuse intermediate results across multiple computations.
 And the solution for this was to go for In-memory processing framework like Apache Spark.

-Apache Spark is a general-purpose cluster-computing platform designed to be fast.
+Apache Spark is a general-purpose cluster computing platform designed for faster processing.
 When it comes to speed, Spark extends the popular MapReduce model to efficiently support more types of computations, including interactive queries and stream processing.
-Spark is up to 20× faster than Hadoop for iterative applications, speeds up a real-world data analytics report by 40×, and can be used interactively to scan a 1 TB dataset with 5–7s latency.
+Spark is up to 10× faster than Hadoop for iterative applications, speeds up a real-world data analytics report by 40×, and can be used interactively to scan a 1 TB dataset with 5–7s latency.

 Resilient Distributed Datasets (RDDs) are the core concepts in Spark.
 In order to understand how spark works, we should know what RDD’s are and how they work.

-The Spark RDD’s are immutable distributed collection of objects.
-Each RDD is split into multiple partitions, which may be computed on different nodes of the cluster.
+The Spark RDD is a fault tolerant, distributed collection of data that can be operated in parallel.
+Each RDD is split into multiple partitions, and spark runs one task for each partition.
 The Spark RDDs can contain any type of Python, Java or Scala objects, including user-defined classes.
 They are not actual data, but they are Objects, which contains information about data residing on the cluster.
 The RDDs try to solve these problems by enabling fault tolerant, distributed In-memory computations.

 When we are going for In-memory processing, there are many constraints.
 RDDs are fault-tolerant, parallel data structures that let users explicitly persist intermediate results in memory, control their partitioning to optimize data placement, and manipulate them using a rich set of operators.